-Installing setups on iRacing is very straight forward.
+Installing setups on iRacing is very straightforward.
 You just have to know where the folders are located and what files to drop into them.

 To install setups in iRacing simply drop the setup file that you have (this will be a file with a .sto extension) in the correct cars’ setup folder.
 By default, this folder is located in the setups folder within the iRacing folder.
 The default location for this folder is Documents -> iRacing -> Setup.

-Some of this iRacing setup services will allow you to auto-install setups straight into these files which is convenient.
+Some of these iRacing setup services will allow you to auto-install setups straight into these files which is convenient.
 If you’re looking for somewhere to get consistent iRacing setups I wrote an article on some of the better places to start.

 All iRacing setup files will have an extension type of .sto irrespective of the class of car or type of race.
 Apart from having the .sto extension, they can be named anything you like.
 You will usually see most setups named something like ‘SEASON_CAR_TRACK_TYPE.sto’, e.g ’20S2_F3_Imola_Qual.sto’ which would be a qualifying setup for the Dallara Formula 3 being run in season 2, 2020 at Imola.

 All the iRacing folders that you’ll need are, by default, located in your Documents folder.
-On my computer it’s located at C:\Users\USERNAME\Documents\iRacing – obviously replacing USERNAME with your own name.
+On my computer, it’s located at C:\Users\USERNAME\Documents\iRacing – obviously replacing USERNAME with your own name.

 Here you’re going to see a bunch of useful folders.
 Check them out and see what else might come in handy here.
 Things like replays, paints, and lap files are all located here.
 It’s good to keep that in mind for when you’ll need them later.